The Hangover (2009)

 Q: How much do tickets cost?

 A: We show the same newly released films that we show in the evening.
-Just check your local newspaper or our web site for the listings.
+Just check our website for the listings.

 Q: Is there an age limit for babies?